ClementMathew/Quest_Assignments/Day_21/Problems/Open Close Principle.md

 - **Reduced Risk of Bugs**: Since existing code is not modified, the risk of introducing new bugs is minimized.
 - **Improved Maintainability**: Extending functionality becomes easier and cleaner, which leads to more maintainable code.
 - **Enhanced Flexibility**: New requirements can be accommodated by adding new classes instead of modifying existing ones, promoting flexibility in the design.

-These resources will provide a deeper understanding of the Open/Closed Principle and its application in software design.